 Statutory debt restructuring

-You can make an appeal to statutory debt restructuring work only if voluntary debt restructuring work fails.
-If one or more creditors do not agree to the voluntary debt restructuring, for example because you are not able to repay enough, then you can ask the court for your place of residence to order a statutory debt restructuring arrangement.
+If voluntary debt restructuring fails because one or more creditors do not agree to the voluntary debt restructuring, for example because you are unable to repay enough, you can ask the court in your place of residence for a statutory debt restructuring arrangement.
 That can be done under the Natural Persons Debt Restructuring Act (Wet schuldsanering natuurlijke personen, Wsnp).
 The Wsnp is a legal debt restructuring arrangement, that makes it possible for you to be debt-free within 36 months.
 When you appeal to the Wnsp, you will almost certainly have to end your business.